Grimicron/BrainF-ckInterpreter/README.md

 - Each cell holds 1 int of data (4 bytes).
 - The tape holds 30k cells.
 - The loop stack can only support a loop nesting level of 1000.
-- EOF is inputed by typing "~" and set the cell to -1.
+- EOF is inputed with Ctrl+D and sets the cell to -1.
 - Printing -1 outputs "EOF".
 - A newline is represented by a 10 both in input and output.
 - When the pointer overflows or underflows, it wraps around the tape.